Abidex2018/HH_Global_Job_Quotation/README.md

 # HH_Global_Job_Quotation
-inputs to run the endpoint using the provided example in the document provided
+Inputs to run the endpoint using the provided example in the document provided

 {
   "isExtraMargin": true,